hugosousa1231830/sapere-perquiro/databases/README.md

 of the object itself, in fact I'll be creating them using Lombok, which sucks for atomicity.
 Nevertheless let us assume all object fields are atomic and required and if we need to change any non-PK field, we can simply edit the object.

+IMPORTANT NOTE: This is the author coming in from the future, later on I will try to use these domain objects as data models by slapping all kinds of annotations together.
+This worked for a while, but as I was adding more databases, lots of conflicts started to appear, for example springboot asking for beans just by analyzing annotations.
+This to say that later on, during my approach to Redis, I will undo annotating these domain objects, and will create separate data models for each database.
+This is a good practice, as it allows for a better separation of concerns and avoids conflicts.
+And I learned that the hard way.
+TLDR: If you are following this, when I talk about annotating domain objects, just jump over to check how I did the data models and the mappers.
+Unless you want to suffer what I did, which is also a learning experience.
+To clarify, we maintain the lombok annotations, but when we start annotating for JPA and so on (like @Entity, @Table, etc), just ignore me and go for the data models instead.

 Under the root package, create a domain package and slap the following classes in there:
 ```java
 package tutorials.databases.domain;